Go to content

 What is Asado?

-In Spanish, "asado" means "roasting" or "grilling" over a fire or in an oven.
-Generally speaking, when we talk about asado, we're talking about wood-grilled meats.
-As with barbecuing, in South America, asado refers to both the cooking method and the convivial moment during which guests enjoy grilled meats.
+In Spanish, "asado" means "roasting" or "grilling" over a fire or in the oven.
+Generally, when we talk about asado, we are talking about meats grilled over a wood fire.
+As with barbecue, in South America, asado refers to both the cooking method and the convivial moment during which guests enjoy grilled meats.

-Let's just say that Asado is Argentina's national dish!
-And although it's a method of cooking meat over an open fire, asado isn't a classic barbecue.
-As Argentina is one of the world's leading beef-producing countries, as well as a major consumer, beef is the meat of choice for the asado.
+Let's just say that Asado is the Argentinian national dish!
+And even though it is a method of cooking grilled meat over a fire, asado is not a classic barbecue.
+Argentina is one of the leading beef-producing countries in the world, and also a major consumer, so beef is the preferred meat for asado.

 1. The asador, king of the barbecue

-A true ritual, when organizing an asado, it's a good idea to appoint an "asador".
-These - often self-proclaimed - meat-cooking specialists take charge of everything from A to Z. They manage the fire and the cooking to ensure that the meat is cooked to perfection, i.e. well grilled on the outside and tender on the inside.
+As a true ritual, when organizing an asado, it is appropriate to designate an « asador ».
+Indeed, these people – often self-proclaimed – who are meat cooking specialists, take everything in hand from A to Z. They manage the fire and the cooking in order to ensure that the meat is cooked to perfection, that is to say, well grilled on the outside and tender on the inside.

-There's an art to making an asado fire.
-When it takes place in the countryside, wood is used, mainly hardwood.
-In the city, charcoal is used.
-To find out more about wood and charcoal, our guide to choosing the right wood and charcoal will enlighten you.
+Making the asado fire is an art.
+When it takes place in the countryside, wood is used, mainly hardwoods.
+If it takes place in the city, charcoal is used.
+To find out more about woods and charcoals, our guide to choosing them well will enlighten you.

 2. The asado cooking method